 Whether you’re concerned about your parents’ alcohol consumption, distressed by a friend’s drug use, or evaluating your own substance use, you are not alone.
-It takes strength for older adults to confront the impact of drug or alcohol use on their health and relationships, but with support and treatment they can take control and get on a path toward recovery.
+It takes strength for older adults to confront the impact of drug or alcohol use on their health and relationships.

 Everyone’s experience with aging is unique, but many older adults and seniors face similar challenges.
 Increased use of drugs or alcohol may seem like a way to relieve stress, dull pain, or forget problems, but over time, substance misuse only diminishes health and well-being.